 Hiring a carpenter is not like hiring a plumber to fix a leaking tap.
 A plumber comes in, does the job, and leaves.
-If it goes wrong, you fix it.
+If something goes wrong, you fix it.

 A carpenter builds something that stays in your home for years — sometimes decades.
-A bad kitchen, a poorly fitted wardrobe, or shoddy shopfitting does not just look wrong.
+A poorly fitted kitchen, a badly built wardrobe, or shoddy shopfitting doesn't just look wrong.
 It affects the value of your property, costs a fortune to redo, and reminds you of the mistake every single day.

+The most common error homeowners make when hiring a carpenter in Bloemfontein is choosing on price alone.
 Someone asks three carpenters for a quote.
 The cheapest one gets the job.
-The problem is that a lower quote does not always mean a better deal.
-It often means lower quality materials, rushed workmanship, or a carpenter who has underquoted and will either cut corners or come back asking for more money halfway through the job.
+The problem is that a lower quote doesn't always mean a better deal — it often means lower quality materials, rushed workmanship, or a carpenter who has underquoted and will either cut corners or come back asking for more money halfway through the job.

 This guide will help you avoid both mistakes.

-Before you contact any carpenter, spend time thinking clearly about what you need.
-The more specific you are, the more accurate your quotes will be — and the easier it is to compare them fairly.
+The more specific your brief, the more accurate your quotes will be — and the easier it is to compare them fairly.
+Before you contact anyone, write down:

-- What material finish you prefer (painted, wood grain, high gloss, etc.)
+- What material finish you prefer (painted, woodgrain, high gloss, matte, etc.)

-- Any specific requirements (soft-close hinges, LED lighting, specific handle styles)
+- Any specific requirements (soft-close hinges, LED lighting, specific handle styles, pull-out drawers)

 - Your realistic budget range

 A carpenter who receives a clear brief will give you a far more accurate quote than one who has to guess.
-And when you have multiple quotes, you are comparing like for like — not apples and oranges.
+When you have multiple quotes based on the same brief, you are comparing like for like — not apples and oranges.

 These are the questions I would ask every carpenter before signing anything.

 Any carpenter worth hiring will have photos of their previous projects.
-If they do not, that is your first red flag.
-Look specifically for work that matches your project type — not just general carpentry.
-A stunning wardrobe does not tell you much about how they handle kitchen cabinets.
+If they don't, that is your first red flag.
+Look specifically for work that matches your project type — a stunning wardrobe does not tell you much about how they handle kitchen cabinets.

 If possible, ask to visit a completed project in person.
 Seeing the quality of joins, the straightness of doors, and the finish of edges in real life tells you far more than a photograph.

-Ask for two or three references from clients they have worked with in the past year.
-Then actually call them.
+Ask for two or three references from clients they have worked with in the past year — then actually call them.
 Most people skip this step.
-The ones who do not are usually very glad they did.
+The ones who don't are usually very glad they did.

 Ask the reference: Did the project finish on time?
 Did the final cost match the quote?
 Were there any problems, and how did the carpenter handle them?
 Would you hire them again?